-Packing box : 12.2 in. high x 43.3 in. long x 8.3 in. high
+Packing box : 45 in. long x 9 in. high x 9 in. wide

-I) Meeting expectations:
+Meeting expectations:

 - Some buyers may begin catching horse flies almost immediately after installation.
 As a rule, however, you should not expect a horse fly trap to eliminate horse flies in a short period of time.
 It may take weeks or more to collapse a population over time. - Horse flies have evolved to find (and bite!) horses and other mammals, including us.
 Any horse fly trap on the market is, at best, a close second choice for the female horse fly who is looking for a blood meal in order to reproduce and lay eggs.
 Therefore, as long as there are still horse flies in your environment, no horse fly trap will entirely prevent you or your animals from getting bitten.
 In that case, an integrated pest management program- adding lures, light colored fly sheets and clothing, and fly sprays- may become necessary.
 Note darker animals may be more prone to bites. - Our goal is to give you the best experience possible in helping you to reduce the populations of horse flies (tabanids) at your property.
 Your reviews and feedback allow us to give you the best service and product improvements.
 No question is too small. - Please contact us for assistance using the information on the back of this manual.